By-Law 4.00 - State

 5. Class A will be divided into two (2) divisions with Division 2 being comprised of the smallest approximately 50 football playing public schools.
 Division 1 will have the remainder of the schools.

 6. Non-public schools in Classes A, 2A and 3A will play in their assigned regions during the regular season but will then compete in a combined championship bracket of private schools only.
 Public schools in A-Div.
 1, A-Div.
 2, 2A and 3A will each have separate championship brackets.
-All schools in A, 2A and 3A will be seeded into playoff brackets using an evaluation format to be determined by the GHSA office.
+All schools in A-Div 1, 2A and 3A will be seeded into playoff brackets using an evaluation format to be determined by the GHSA office.

 2. Out-Of-Zone Multiplier: Every student attending a school from outside that school’s district-assigned attendance zone shall be counted as three (3.0) students when it comes to calculating that school’s Reclassification Student Count.
 And that school shall be placed in the classification where the increased count falls.
 (Note: Schools compelled to play at a higher classification because of this stipulation may petition the Executive Director for stadium/arena seating waivers by August 31 each year.
 If granted, the waiver would allow that school to use the lesser seating requirements to comply with playoff by-laws.)